scalalandio/chimney/docs/docs/supported-transformations.md

  - your have to define this `object` as top-level definition or within another object - object defined within a `class`, a `trait` or locally, does need some logic for instantiation
- - you have to define your `object` in a module/subproject that is compiled _before_ the module where you need to use it, so that the bytecode would already be accesible on the classpath.
+ - you have to define your `object` in a module/subproject that is compiled _before_ the module where you need to use it, so that the bytecode would already be accessible on the classpath.

 !!! example